 Executive Vice President

-Prior to Sony Pictures, he was vice president of strategic planning at Time Warner Inc. (AOL, HBO, Turner Broadcasting, Time Inc., Time Warner Cable, and Warner Bros.), where he was responsible for wireless initiatives and the creation of new digital growth businesses.
-His efforts here included shaping the company's overall mobile strategy, including driving investment, acquisition and business development.
+Prior to Sony Pictures, Berger was vice president of strategic planning at Time Warner Inc. (AOL, HBO, Turner Broadcasting, Time Inc., Time Warner Cable, and Warner Bros.) where he was responsible for wireless initiatives and the creation of new digital growth businesses.
+His efforts included shaping the company's overall mobile strategy, including driving investment, acquisition and business development.